arasharn/Data-Science-Deep-Learning-Machine-Learning-with-Python/Activities/Activity 16/README.md

-This folder contains the solution for the descision tree activity.
+This folder contains the solution for the SVM classification method.